mvolkmann/blog/src/bun.md

 enter `curl -fsSL https://bun.sh/install | bash`.
 This adds the `bun` executable.

+To verify the installation and see the version that is installed, enter `bun --version` or `bun -v`.

 To upgrade to the latest version, enter `bun upgrade`.

 "Bun provides a limited, experimental native build for Windows.